solid/webid-profile/notes/pre-final-draft.md

 An app wanting to load a complete `Solid Profile` SHOULD examine statements in the [WebID Profile Document](TBD) and the [Preferences Document](TBD) that have the WebID as subject, `rdfs:seeAlso` as predicate.
 The found objects will contain the URL of a resource, the `Extended Profile Document`.
-The app SHOULD loaded the WebID Profile Document and the new found `Extended Profile Documents` as part of the `Solid Profile`.
-An app MAY, but is not required to, examine other statements in the found documents.
+When the app has loaded those two documents, it SHOULD load the documents specified in the URLs of all `rdfs:seeAlso` triples found and SHOULD treat all statements in the linked documents that have the WebID as subject as part of the `Solid Profile`.
+An app MAY, but is not required to, examine other statements in the linked documents.

 ### 3.b Writing Extended Profile Documents